nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunization_headings.md

 - A list of the coded resources which may be used to give the text carried in the section in a coded format.

-## Immunization Sections and Coded profiles ##
+## Immunisation Sections and Coded profiles ##
-This diagram illustrates the sections used in Digital Medicines Immunization document and which sections allow coded representation of the section text.
+This diagram illustrates the sections used in Digital Medicines Immunisation document and which sections allow coded representation of the section text.

 <a href="images/explore/digital_medicine_immunization_composition_overview_1.png" target="_blank" style="width: 100%;max-width: 100%;"><b>Click to open in a new window</b></a>